COST GUIDE

 05 · Cost Guide

-A commercial rewire scope frequently includes structured data cabling, fire alarm systems, and emergency lighting.
-These are often the responsibility of the electrical contractor even though they require specialist design competence.
+A commercial rewire scope frequently includes structured data cabling, fire alarm and emergency lighting.
+These usually sit with the electrical contractor even though each requires its own design competence and its own commissioning certificate.

-Fire alarm to BS 5839-1 (Category L2, addressable)Detectors, manual call points, sounders, interface units and an addressable panel.
-Design must be by a competent fire alarm designer.£6–£12/m²
+Fire alarm, BS 5839-1 (Category L2, addressable)£6–£12/m²Detectors, manual call points, sounders, interface units and an addressable panel.
+Category follows from the fire risk assessment.

-Emergency lighting to BS 5266-1Maintained or non-maintained luminaires on escape routes, open areas and high-risk task areas.
-3-hour duration is standard for most commercial premises.£3–£6/m²
+Emergency lighting, BS 5266-1£3–£6/m²Maintained or non-maintained luminaires on escape routes, open areas and high-risk task areas.
+3-hour duration is the usual commercial specification.

 Price the job in minutes, not evenings